LF-digitala-kanaler/LFDS/content/components/web/navigations/index.md

 previewImage: /img/nav.svg
 template: CategoryOverview
 title: Navigations
-intro: There are many different ways to navigate in a website.
-Navigation and search are the obvious but even the breadcrumb, on page navigation and even the pagination are helpful.
+intro: Navigations are different navigational items which are reused across our different channels, leading to a focus on smaller items like breadcrumbs and pagination.
 ---